lancopku/clip-openness/README.md

-Official implementation of the paper "[Rethinking the Openness of CLIP](https://arxiv.org/abs/2206.01986)".
+Official implementation of the paper "[Delving into the Openness of CLIP](https://arxiv.org/abs/2206.01986)".

 # :rocket: News
 * **(Nov 25, 2022)**